LizeDeirino/ai-sentiment-checker/README.md

-A quick little Python project
+Built in Python using NLTK, Pandas & SKLearn